The 7 Most Photographed Places in Big Sur, CA

 The 80-foot drop in Julia Pfeiffer Burns State Park has been one of the most intriguing places to photograph in Big Sur for decades.
 The single-legged waterfall plunges from a cliff covered with lush vegetation.

-Instead of teasing the photographers with a rainbow that would normally appear above the waterfall pool, McWay Falls disperses directly into the Pacific Ocean.
-When the tide is low, the dropped water lingers on a beach.
+Instead of teasing photographers with a rainbow that would normally appear above the waterfall pool, McWay Falls spills directly into the Pacific Ocean.
+When the tide is low, the water lingers on the beach.
 Just long enough to create a tiny, temporary stream that transfers the water where it belongs – to the ocean.

 An overcast day, which Big Sur has in abundance especially in winter and early spring, also has its own charm and appeal for the photographers.
-It hides harsh sunlight, contributing to a dreamy photo collection.
+It hides harsh sunlight, contributing to dreamy photos.

 TIP: Regardless of the time and season you decide to photograph McWay Falls, be sure to bring along a zoom lens.
 The secluded waterfall enjoys a complete tranquility that must not be disturbed.
 A series of vantage points sit along the 0.5-mile McWay Falls Overlook Trail.
-Walking off the trail and getting closer to McWay Falls is not allowed.
+Walking off the trail and getting closer to the waterfall is not allowed.

 How to visit McWay Falls, Big Sur - Roads and Destinations